San Mateo Dentist Dr. Robert Choi:

 They and their staff are conscientious event specialists who work to ensure that visions come in on budget.
 Because Eventfully Yours and Chairs for Affairs are a family, the Company can provide event planning services, print design services, vendor recommendations as well all the equipment required to ensure a successful occasion.

 Kendra and Rayna, after arranging rentals from Chairs for Affairs for several years, became aware that the company was for sale in 2015.
 Realizing that the acquisition presented an opportunity to expand the services of Eventfully Yours, they approached their bank to seek funding.
-After dealing with “tons of paperwork,” as they described it during a six-week process, they realized that the bank was not going to approve the loan.
+After dealing with “tons of paperwork,” as they described it during a six-week process, they realized that their bank was not going to approve the loan.

 “We didn’t qualify,” Kendra says.
 “We were new and we were not in an industry that most banks were willing to take a risk on.
 It seemed to us that no one at the other places that we approached thought creatively or gave us credit for our past business successes.

-“Trans Pacific was different.
+“Beacon was different.
 They wanted to find a way to make it work; they recognized that my sister and I had begun to build a very successful company and that we had been successful in our previous business careers.”

 How has it worked out?
 The Company continues to grow, adding customers and becoming the vendor of choice for an increasing number of corporate clients and venues.
 It is already looking at additional space and more delivery vehicles as requirements for its larger business and footprint are evident.

-TPNB, true to the mission of a community bank, will continue to serve as a partner to small and medium-sized businesses and organizations, such as Eventfully/Chairs for Affairs, by providing valuable services built on relationships and a desire to help its customers succeed.
+The Bank, true to the mission of a community bank, will continue to serve as a partner to small and medium-sized businesses and organizations, such as Eventfully/Chairs for Affairs, by providing valuable services built on relationships and a desire to help its customers succeed.